nipunkakkar/nipunkakkar/README.md

 ### Hi there 👋

-My name is Nipun Kakkar, I am skilled in Python, Data Science, Machine Learning and Deep Learning.
+My name is Nipun Kakkar, I am skilled in Artificial Intelligence, GenAI, AI Agents, LLMs, NLP, Recommender System, Data Science, Machine Learning and Deep Learning.
-This is my personal Github account where I upload interesting projects related to Python, Data Science and Machine Learning.
+This is my personal Github account where I upload interesting projects related to Python, Data Science, GenAI and Machine Learning.

 **How to reach me 📱**